-Fig. 21 a-b.
-Offerings (distinctly reminiscent of Hinduism / Buddhism) at the top plateau, just before the slamatan
+Fig. 13a-b.
+Offerings (distinctly reminiscent of Hinduism) at the top plateau, just before the slamatan

-Fig. 22.
+Fig. 14.
 The final greeting ceremony

-The sacrificial meal is - at Nagara Padang as well as in very many ritual settings including pilgrimage settings - the near-universal expression of sociability, where eating together ('commensality') is a central occasion to bring out fundamental equality (everyone sits together with everyone else, and the portions - dished out in sets of four - are meticulously prepared so as to be equal); moreover, the act of eating also reminds the pilgrims of such equality and identity as is implied in the fact that they all possess a human body with by and large the same functions, needs and limitations.
-Of all human activities, articulate language is the one that is most based on the sustained articulation of complex difference (the differences between phonemes, and those between other parts of speech); therefore, the silent prayer before the group sets out for the pilgrimage, and the silent prayer before the final sacrificial meal, are also eminent manifestations of communitas.
+The sacrificial meal is the near-universal expression of sociability, where eating together ('commensality') is a central occasion to bring out fundamental equality (everyone sits together with everyone else, and the portions - dished out in sets of four - are meticulously prepared so as to be equal); moreover, the act of eating also reminds the pilgrims of such equality and identity as is implied in the fact that they all possess a human body with by and large the same needs and limitations.
+Of all human activities, language is the one that is most based on the sustained articulation of complex difference (the differences between phonemes, and those between other parts of speech); therefore, the silent prayer before the group sets out for the pilgrimage, and the silent prayer before the final sacrificial meal, are also eminent manifestations of communitas.